coverity/coverity-security-library/README.md

 [![Build Status](https://travis-ci.org/coverity/coverity-security-library.png?branch=develop)](https://travis-ci.org/coverity/coverity-security-library)

 # Coverity Security Library
-The Coverity Security Library (CSL) is a lightweight set of escaping routines for fixing cross-site scripting (XSS), SQL injection, and other security defects in Java web applications.
+The Coverity Security Library (CSL) is a lightweight set of utilities for fixing cross-site scripting (XSS), SQL injection, and other security defects in Java web applications.

 Here's why it's worth checking out:

 * **It's secure:** We take the security of CSL seriously.
 Every change is carefully scrutinized through a process that includes manual code review, static analysis, fuzz testing, and unit testing.

 * **It's convenient:** CSL contains escapers for XSS and SQL injection that are missing from standard libraries like Apache Commons and Java EE.
 We use fast, easy to invoke static methods with short, intuitive names.
 We also provide hooks for Expression Language (EL) to make it easy to use within JSPs.
+CSL also contains enhanced templating libraries for SQL statements and filesystem paths which work as drop-in replacements that allow you to safely specify dynamic values like table names or folder/file names.

-* **It's small:** CSL has no external dependencies and is a minimalist library.
+* **It's small:** CSL has no external runtime dependencies and is a minimalist library.
 This means it's fast and does not require any configuration besides dropping a JAR in the right location or modifying your build to do it.

 * **It's free:** CSL is distributed under a BSD-style license.
 We would appreciate patches be sent back to us but it's not required.